Greco-Turkish War (1919–1922): Change in Greek government (November 1920)

+The new government under Dimitrios Gounaris prepared for a plebiscite on the return of King Constantine.

 A month later a plebiscite called for the return of King Constantine.
 Soon after his return, the King replaced many of the World War I Venizelist officers and appointed inexperienced monarchist officers to senior positions.
 The leadership of the campaign was given to Anastasios Papoulas, while King Constantine himself assumed nominally the overall command.
 The High Commissioner in Smyrna, Aristeidis Stergiadis, however was not removed.
-In addition, many of the remaining Venizelist officers resigned, appalled by the regime change.

-A group of officers, headed by Georgios Kondylis, formed in Constantinople a "National Defence" organization, which reinforced with Venizelist deserters, soon started to criticize the royalist government of Athens.

-The Greek Army which had secured Smyrna and the Asia Minor coast was purged of most of Venizelos's supporters, while it marched on Ankara.
-However, tension inside the Army between the two factions remained.
+The British and French governments promised the Greeks 850 million gold franks, but because of the government change in Greece, and heavy losses in Cilicia, the French government stopped supporting the Greeks until a small period between the Battle of Kütahya-Eskişehir and the end of the Battle of the Sakarya.
+The British government were also uneasy, but they preferred to wait.
+The Greeks, afraid of losing the support of the British, did not remove some Venizelist officers, and Britain continued to promise 850 million gold franks.

+Gediz Offensive

+After the summer offensive of 1920, the Turkish irregular forces attacked the Greek Army which is under the command of Constantinos Matenas.
+Even though the offensive was successful, the opportunity of sieging the and destroying of the 13th Infantry Division of Greece (the division had nearly ~15,000 men) was gone because of the arbitrary behaviours of the Kuva-yi Seyyare under the command of the Çerkes Ethem.
+Because of these events, the Grand National Assembly of the Turkish Nationalists started to create a regular force.
+The regular forces were going to lose the Battle of Kütahya-Eskişehir only against the Greek Armed Forces.

 Battles of İnönü (December 1920 – March 1921)

 By December 1920, the Greeks had advanced on two fronts, approaching Eskişehir from the North West and from Smyrna, and had consolidated their occupation zone.
 In early 1921 they resumed their advance with small scale reconnaissance incursions that met stiff resistance from entrenched Turkish Nationalists, who were increasingly better prepared and equipped as a regular army.

 The Greek advance was halted for the first time at the First Battle of İnönü on 11 January 1921.
 Even though this was a minor confrontation involving only one Greek division, it held political significance for the fledgling Turkish revolutionaries.
 This development led to Allied proposals to amend the Treaty of Sèvres at a conference in London where both the Turkish Revolutionary and Ottoman governments were represented.

 Although some agreements were reached with Italy, France and Britain, the decisions were not agreed to by the Greek government, who believed that they still retained the strategic advantage and could yet negotiate from a stronger position.
 The Greeks initiated another attack on 27 March, the Second Battle of İnönü, where the Turkish troops fiercely resisted and finally halted the Greeks on 30 March.
-The British favoured a Greek territorial expansion but refused to offer any military assistance in order to avoid provoking the French.
+The British government supported Greeks with 6in howitzer during Second Battle of İnönü.
 The Turkish forces received arms assistance from Soviet Russia.